felixmosh/i18next-hmr/README.md

 The lib will invoke webpacks hmr to update client side, that will re-fetch (with cache killer) the updated translation json, and trigger [`i18n.changelanguage(lang)`](https://www.i18next.com/overview/api#changelanguage) to trigger listeners (in React app it will update the UI).

 ## Example
-A working examples can be found in the [`examples`](https://github.com/felixmosh/i18next-hmr/tree/master/examples) folder.
+Working examples can be found in the [`examples`](https://github.com/felixmosh/i18next-hmr/tree/master/examples) folder.

 #### [`nextjs`](https://github.com/zeit/next.js) with [`next-i18next`](https://github.com/isaachinman/next-i18next)
 ![screenshot](https://user-images.githubusercontent.com/9304194/71188474-b1f97100-2289-11ea-9363-257f8a2124b1.gif)